ericoporto/ags-manual-wiki/acintro7.md

 Now, we want the player to walk across to the key **before** it disappears, so we need to add a new line of script **before** the existing command that makes the key invisible.
-We want to do an action on the player character (ie. move him), so type "player." and auto-complete will pop up with the available commands.
+We want to do an action on the player character (i.e. move him), so type "player." and auto-complete will pop up with the available commands.
 See if you can work out which one we need.